 Weeds and Structures

 Pike can be found in rivers and lakes.
 Pike are ambush predators, so typically, I am looking for areas where pike can ambush bait fish.
 Pike typically do not cruise around searching for food.
-They will lurk motionless in the cover of weeds or other structure waiting for prey to come to them.
+They will lurk motionless in the cover of weeds or other structures waiting for prey to come to them.
 Weed beds are an excellent place to target as pike will sit in the weeds waiting for an unsuspecting bait fish.
-Lilly pads, milfoil are good places to target in lakes.
-In a river, one place to target are slower, swampy/slack looking water next to faster moving water – like a back eddy off the main current.
-Mouths of tributaries, drop offs, points, submerged trees are places where smaller fish (prey) will travel by and pike will be nearby.
+Lilly pads and milfoil are good places to target in lakes.
+One place to target in a river is slower, swampy/slack-looking water next to faster-moving water – like a back eddy off the main current.
+Mouths of tributaries, drop-offs, points, and submerged trees are places where smaller fish (prey) will travel by, and pike will be nearby.

 Equipment